owncloud/ocis/ocis/development/testing.md

 This will run all tests that are relevant to oCIS.

 To run a single test add `BEHAT_FEATURE=<feature file>`

+To run tests with a different storage driver set `STORAGE_DRIVER` to the correct value.
+It can be set to `OCIS` or `OWNCLOUD` and uses `OWNCLOUD` as the default value.

 ### use existing tests for BDD